Table of contents

 Another case of similar legal consideration as Fox v Percy is the case of Henderson v Queensland (2014) 255 CLR 1, where at it was stated:

-“To discharge its appellate function, the Court of Appeal was, and this Court is, obliged to reach its own conclusion as to the inference to be drawn from the primary facts found by the primary judge if an to the extent that the correct inference to be drawn is put in issue in the appeal”.6
+“To discharge its appellate function, the Court of Appeal was, and this court is, obliged to reach its own conclusion as to the inference to be drawn from the primary facts found by the primary judge if and to the extent that the correct inference to be drawn is put in issue in the appeal.”6

 The significance of the case